yt-project/yt/doc/source/visualizing/volume_rendering.rst

 Modifying the Scene
 -------------------

+Once a basic scene has been created, where default render sources and basic camera operations are utilized, deeper modifications are possible.
+These modifications can tune the appearance of the render sources (such as which colors correspond to which values in the data) as well as the shape of the rendered image, the position of the camera in the scene, and other elements present in the scene.
+Below, we describe a few of the aspects of tuning a scene to create a visualization that is communicative and pleasing.

 .. _transfer_functions:

 Transfer Functions
 ++++++++++++++++++

-Transfer functions are the most essential component.
+Transfer functions are the most essential component of a rendering that includes volume sources.
 Several different fundamental types have been provided, but there are many different ways the construct complicated expressions to produce visualizations and images using the underlying machinery.

 .. note::
    All of the information about how transfer functions are used and values